-The Corporate Social Responsibility (CSR) Policy of the Company and the CSRprograms/activities undertaken during the financial year 2016-17 are set out in"Annexure A" and forms part of the Directors' Report.
-For other details of the CSRCommittee please refer to Corporate Governance Report which forms part of thisreport.
+The Corporate Social Responsibility (CSR) Policy of the Company and the CSRprograms/activities undertaken during the financial year 2020-21 are set out in"Annexure A" and forms part of the Board's Report.
+For other details of the CSRCommittee please refer to the Corporate Governance Report which forms part of thisreport.
 The policy is available on the website of the Company www.indianhumepipe.com.

-The Company has constituted a Risk Management Committee.
-The details of Committee andits terms of reference are set out in the Corporate GovernanceReport forming part of the Board's Report.
+The Board of Directors of the Company has recently re-constituted Risk ManagementCommittee and approved revised role of the committee given in the Corporate GovernanceReport forming part of the Board's Report.
 The Company has a Risk Management Policy toidentify evaluate monitor and mitigate risks.
 The risk framework defines the riskmanagement approach across the enterprise at various levels including documentation andreporting.
 The details of Risk Management Committee are given in the Corporate Governancereport.

 INTERNAL CONTROL SYSTEMS AND ITS ADEQUACY:

 The Company has an Internal Audit Department headed by General Manager Internal Audit.The Internal Audit Department monitors and evaluates the efficacy and adequacy of internalcontrol system in the Company its compliance with operating systems accountingprocedures and policies at all locations of the Company.
-Based on the report of internalaudit function the Management undertake corrective action in their respective areas andthereby strengthen the controls.
+Based on the report of internalaudit function the Management undertakes corrective action in their respective areas andthereby strengthen the controls.

 The Company has Vigil Mechanism administered by the Audit Committee.
-The VigilMechanism Policy is posted on the Company's website.
+The VigilMechanism policy is posted on the Company's website.

 CHANGE IN THE NATURE OF BUSINESS IF ANY: